jeremygradisher/turbo-rails-test/README.md

 In this first chapter, we will start our application by creating our quote model and its associated controller following the Ruby on Rails conventions.
 <br>https://www.hotrails.dev/turbo-rails/crud-controller-ruby-on-rails

+Now that our tests are ready, we can run them with $ bin/rails test:system

 ## Chapter 2
 Organizing CSS files in Ruby on Rails
 In this chapter, we will write some CSS using the BEM methodology to create a nice design system for our application.